CyberDeco/MacPak/README.md

 - [x] Working: pak operations (list contents, unpack, verify structure, and pack)
 - [x] Working: .lsf <> .lsx <> .lxj conversion
-- [x] Working (sorta): local Slint GUI (not yet packaged for production)
+- [x] Working: local Floem GUI (not yet packaged for production)
+- [x] Temporarily working: DDS file previews (it's a little jank because it's a stopgap fix)
-- [ ] Currently fist fighting: converting granny2.dll to work on macOS
+- [ ] Currently fist fighting: reverse engineering rANS compression algorithm for .gr2 files
+- [ ] Future: incorporate bevy for 3D model rendering (just previews)

 ### Technical

 1. Self-contained: no need to download/install/build any dependencies.
-2. Automatically checks MacPak repo for updates on launch.
+2. ~~Automatically checks MacPak repo for updates on launch.~~

 ## What it does not do: